-Noise that is separated from the signal of interest.
+A noise that is separated from the signal of interest.
 Directional processing can be helpful when a patient complains that he/she is having difficulty hearing in noise, and the speaker or signal of interest is separated out from the unwanted noise.
-Directional microphones are the most effective noise reduction strategy in hearing aidsand are reported to provide a 3 to 4 dBSNR improvement in real-world environments with low reverberation.
+Directional microphones are the most effective noise reduction strategy in hearing aids and are reported to provide a 3 to 4 dB SNR improvement in real-world environments with low reverberation.

 Ambient noise.
 Although wide-dynamic range compression (WDRC) and/or directionality can be quite beneficial, they also can create a problem: ambient noise.

-WDRC is used to restore audibility for weak sounds and simultaneously restore some of the normal loudness perception that is lost with recruitment.
+WDRC is used to restore audibility for weak sounds and simultaneously restore some of the normal loudness perceptions that are lost with recruitment.
 In order to accomplish this, more gain is applied to low-level input sounds than high-level input sounds, with input signal levels below the threshold of compression typically receiving linear amplification.